Who is it?

 I came to America from Israel at the age of twenty-one.
 I grew up in a wonderful family, with four other siblings and two terrific parents.
 We were not financially wealthy.
 I remember my mom worked three jobs at times just to keep the family afloat while my dad built homes as a contractor.

 I remember wearing hand-me-down clothes (which, by the way, I love doing with my girlfriends nowadays).
 I shared one room with my three sisters growing up, and I fondly recall talking late into the night, sharing secrets, crushes on boys, and heart-wrenching love stories that went as quickly as they came.
-This sisterly intimacy affected how bonded we became, and there is not a week that goes by now without a phone call to my siblings or my parents.
+This sisterly intimacy affected how bonded we became.
 This is what I value today in friendships, relationships, and work places— the shared bond, value system, the human need to have positive and healthy relationships that bond us together.